seyramgabriel/brokencrystals/README.md

 ### GitHub Webhook

-You can automate the the build trigger by using a GitHub webhook:
+You can automate the the build trigger by using a GitHub webhook.
+Steps to follow:

 * Go to your GitHub repository
 * Click on "Settings"